DataDog/system-tests/onboarding/README.md

                 sudo yum -y install --disablerepo="*" --enablerepo="datadog-stable" datadog-apm-inject datadog-apm-library-java dd-host-install
     ```
 - **language-variants:** Especially useful in the scenario that does not contain containers.
+This section is not mandatory.
 It will allow us to install different language versions:
     ```
     language-variants:
     - java: